serenalwang/serenalwang.github.io/teaching.md

 * International Conference on Learning Representations (ICLR): 2021 (**reviewer award**)

+* Journal of Machine Learning Research (JMLR): reviewer 2018 - present

 * ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT):
-2021, 2022
+2021, 2022, 2023

-* ACM conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO): 2021
+* ACM conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO): 2021, 2022

-* Journal of Machine Learning Research (JMLR): reviewer since 2018

 * ICML Workshop on the Neglected Assumptions in Causal Inference: 2021